vivin/gradle-semantic-build-versioning/README.md

    **Note:** Filtering based on `pattern` is performed **after** tags have been filtered based on [`tagPattern`](#tagpattern) and [`matching`](#matching).

  - <a id="prerelease.bump" />`bump`: This allows you to specify how pre-release versions should be incremented or bumped.
-It has to be a closure that accepts a single argument which will be the base version, and it is expected to return an object which `String` representation is used as incremented version.
+It has to be a closure that accepts a single argument which will be the base pre-release version, and it is expected to return an object, whose `toString()` value is used as incremented version.

    **Example:** Defining how the pre-release version should be bumped
    ```gradle